nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 that allow for a simple descriptive explanation of how death effects individuals across their life-span.
-Gompertz first claim about human mortality was that there is a linear increase in log rate mortality as one aged.
+Gompertz first claim about human mortality was that there is a linear increase in log rate mortality as one aged[1,3].
 This model follows the form:
 $$
 ln(m(x))=ax+b
 $$